cosinekitty/astronomy/source/csharp/README.md

 <a name="RotationMatrix"></a>
 ## `struct RotationMatrix`

-**Contains a rotation matrix that can be used to transform one coordinate system to another.**
+**A rotation matrix that can be used to transform one coordinate system to another.**

 | Type | Name | Description |
 | --- | --- | --- |